 To snag the most affordable car insurance premiums in Washington D.C., you’ll need to look at quotes from multiple providers.
 The following table outlines the results of our comparison study:

 Best Car Insurance Companies in Washington D.C.

-Our Geeks reviewed consumer feedback to evaluate car insurance companies in Washington D.C. and identify the best insurers in your area.
-Skim through a summary of their findings here:
+Our Geeks researched consumer reviews and complaint data to evaluate car insurance companies in Washington D.C. and identify the best carriers.
+The table below breaks down the results of our analysis:

 Minimum Car Insurance Requirements in Washington D.C.

 In Washington D.C., all drivers must carry auto insurance coverage that meets these minimum limits:

 - $25,000 In Coverage For Bodily Injuries To One Individual

 - $50,000 In Coverage For Bodily Injury In One Wreck

 - $10,000 In Coverage For Damage To Property